 The session I presided over for the Intertextuality and New Testament Intepretation Section (S23-124: Intertextuality, Rhetorical Criticism, and the Pauline Letters) had five fantastic paper presentations, and I enjoyed them so much that I forgot to take a quick photo of our session.
 So here is a random book cover photo of a classic example of intertexuality: Ulysseys, James Joyce's modern retelling of Homer's Odyssey but set in modern 1904 Dublin.

-James Joyce's Ulysses is a classic example of intertextuality,
+James Joyce's Ulysses is a classic example of intertextuality, which structures its poetry after Homer's Odyssey |

 First up was A. Andrew Das of Elmhurst College, with his paper entitled "An Audience-Oriented Approach to Paul's Use of Scripture in Galatians: Reader Competence and Differing Target Audiences."
 Das' paper did not really introduce any new theoretical framework on intertextuality but applied existing models in an innovative way.
 In my previous post, I gave a concise description of the rhetorical vs. narrative approaches to intertextuality (here).
 Usually, these approaches are seen as competing.
 But Das, in his reading of Galatians, applied both models in corresponding and consistent ways.
 From the perspective of reader competence, Das doubts that the Galatian Gentile converts had much knowledge of Scripture (key word here is "Gentile").
 He argues that when Paul addresses the church at Galatia, for the most part, Paul's use of Scripture is rhetorical without reference to the wider co(n)text.